fr0gger03/acc-sizer-companion-cli/README.md

 Forked from the [VMware Cloud Sizer Companion CLI](https://github.com/vmware-samples/vmware-cloud-sizer-companion-cli) and repurposed for general workload inventory normalization.

+## Description

+**Eliminate the tedious work**
+Has this ever happened to you?
+You need to run some calculations to determine how much infrastructure capacity you need for a project - maybe it's a migration, maybe a DR project, maybe a storage migration, maybe sizing for a ransomware isolated recovery environment.

+If you have ever struggled with questions such as...

+- I have many workloads across **multiple environments** - how do I quickly process **multiple spreadsheets**?
+- should I use how much capacity is **configured** or how much is **utilized**?
+- can or should I keep my current **cluster alignment**?
+- how do I quickly eliminate (or keep) virtual machines that are **powered off**?
+- how do I only process specific workloads by **name**, **operating system**, or **cluster**?

+Then this tool is for you - quickly process one or many spreadsheets (LiveOptics or RV-Tools), and include or exclude workloads or clusters, your workloads by operating system, cluster, or naming patterns.
+Select all virtual machines, or only those powered on, or powered on and suspended.
+Quickly get a clean set of inputs for processing sizing exercises.

 ## Features

 - **Import** VM inventory from one or more RVTools or LiveOptics `.xlsx` exports